Reference

 - Annual Percentage Rate (APR)

 - The annualized cost of borrowing expressed as a percentage.
 MCAs do not technically have an APR since they are not loans, but an equivalent APR can be calculated for comparison purposes.
+A factor rate of 1.35 on a 6-month MCA typically translates to 70-90% APR.
 Learn more →

 B